sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

 # Exercise 3: Azure Firewall Premium
-## Lab objectives
-In this lab, you will complete the following exercise:

-1. Add firewall diagnostics settings
-2. IDPS tests
-3. Web categories testing
-4. Implement and test URL filtering
-5. DDoS protection

-## What is Azure Firewall?
 Azure Firewall is a cloud-native and intelligent network firewall security service that provides the best of breed threat protection for your cloud workloads running in Azure.
 It's a fully stateful, firewall as a service with built-in high availability and unrestricted cloud scalability.
 It provides both east-west and north-south traffic inspection.

 Azure Firewall Premium is a next generation firewall with capabilities that are required for highly sensitive and regulated environments.
 It includes the following features: